About the Test

-Once a patient is diagnosed with an autoimmune disorder, repeat ANA testing is not necessary.
-ANA testing is not used to monitor a patient’s disease or response to treatment.
+Once you are diagnosed with an autoimmune disorder, repeat ANA testing is not necessary.
+ANA testing does not diagnose a specific disease, nor is it useful in monitoring your disease or response to treatment.

 Finding an Antinuclear Antibody Test

-Testing for antinuclear antibodies is typically performed following a doctor’s recommendation.
-This test requires a blood sample, which is drawn from a vein in a patient’s arm.
+Testing for ANA is typically performed following a doctor’s recommendation.
+This test requires a blood sample drawn from a vein in your arm.

 Can I take the test at home?

-At-home testing for antinuclear antibodies is not currently available in the United States.
-Patients who are interested in at-home autoimmune disorder testing may find it helpful to discuss their interest with a doctor.
+At-home testing for ANA is not currently available in the U.S. If you are interested in at-home autoimmune disorder testing, you may find it helpful to discuss this with a doctor.

 How much does the test cost?

-The cost for antinuclear antibody testing can vary depending on several factors, including:
+The cost for ANA testing can vary depending on several factors, including:

 - Where the test is conducted